St. Nicholas Cookie Legend

 Steenstra’s Cookies were bought by Joanne and Harold Voorhees in 1994.
 They have honored the recipe and history of the company.
 They have also developed custom cookies under the Cookies Unique label.
 The site has a photo and original 1907 patent information on the machine used to make the original cookies.

-Cookies are available online from VanderVeen’s The Dutch Store and by the case from amazon.com and help support stnicholascenter.org; thank you.
+Cookies are available online from VanderVeen’s The Dutch Store, Peters Gourmet Market, and by the case from amazon.com and help support stnicholascenter.org; thank you.
+They are also available from Meijer and SpartanNash (Family Fare, etc) stores in the midwest, and Publix Super Markets in Florida.
 You are on St. Nicholas Center website; we are not Steenstra’s.